Ownership of the Maintained Areas.

 Public Liability Insurance.

 Under the Transfer Deed, the SHMC has to provide ‘insurance against the liability of the Manager and the Communal Landowner to third parties and against such risks and in such amount as the Manager shall think fit having regard to the use of the Maintained Areas by both the Owners and the public at large’.
-Given that the land is, and may continue to be, owned by JW it seems inappropriate that we should pay for the consequences of JW’s neglect, e.g. if a diseased tree fell on someone.
+This seems to have been written to protect JW, while they own the land. it seems unfair that we should pay for the consequences of JW’s neglect, e.g. if a diseased tree fell on someone.
 This provision needs clarification.